Carrion (video game)

 Carrion was released for Microsoft Windows, macOS, Linux, Nintendo Switch, and Xbox One on July 23, 2020.
-A PlayStation 4 version of the game was released on October 22, 2021, and a version for Amazon Luna was made available on November 4, 2021.

 Gameplay

 Players control a red, amorphous, tentacled monster of unknown origin.
 The monster must make its way through a facility, crawling through vents and killing scientists and soldiers.
 As the game progresses, players can obtain upgrades such as the ability to dash—which can be used to break through wooden barricades and access otherwise unreachable areas—and to grow in size.

 Plot

-An amorphous entity known only as “The Monster” is held in a containment unit within a research facility owned by a company called Relith Science.
+An amorphous entity known only as “The Creature” is held in a containment unit within a research facility owned by a company called Relith Science.
 The creature breaks out and progresses through the facility in order to find an exit.
 As the organism progresses through the facility, it fights and devours its way through the facility's staff and security forces.
 Along the way, the creature discovers pieces of its genetic code removed by the scientists for study and containment, which allow it to evolve, allowing for greater size and more means of both defense and offense.

 The Creature also encounters material analyzers which, upon entering, trigger flashbacks revealing its origins.
 The Creature was originally found within an egg-like sack by three scientists, and upon awakening, proceeded to kill two and possess the third.
 However, Relith security forces arrived and executed the remaining scientist, forcing the creature out into the open and allowing Relith to capture and contain it.
 Eventually, the creature returns to its initial containment area and absorbs the last piece of its stolen genetic code, allowing it to reconstitute a human form, which takes the appearance of the scientist it originally infected.
 It then escapes the facility and emerges in a partially quarantined city as the sun sets.